hhaamna/A2_25K-0024/README.md

 <img width="1040" height="507" alt="image" src="https://github.com/user-attachments/assets/85f71ef6-e237-4f4f-98a8-b078aa11882f" />

 For the favourites, the buyer class creates a list of Favourite objetcs.
 Favourite stores a pointer of the Vehicle which is used to access different functions for all the favourited items, all defined in the AbstractVehicle class.
 No matter whichever vehicle is used, whether Car, or Bike, the same interface is used each time!
+This function is used so that the users can bookmark their items to avoid losing them.

 **OOP Concepts: Polymorphism, Inheritance**